biotope/biotope-element/docs/nesting.md

 This representation is not completely accurate though.
 What actually happens is that the render function renders the HTML inside of the shadow DOM, not the actual DOM.
-So, if after a render, you query the element for it's innerHTML, you will still get an empty string.
+So, if after a render, you query the element for it's `innerHTML`, you will still get an empty string.

 This would be a more accurate representation of the DOM element after a render finishes: